Optimal multiple change-point detection for high-dimensional data: Introduction

-\paragraph{Two-sample tests and CUSUM statistics} Our objective is to detect and recover positions $(\tau_k)_{k \leq K}$ under minimal conditions on the change-point height $\Delta_k$, change-point length $r_k$ and sparsity $s_k$.
+Our objective is to detect and recover positions $(\tau_k)_{k \leq K}$ under minimal conditions on the change-point height $\Delta_k$, change-point length $r_k$ and sparsity $s_k$.
 In view of the generic change-point procedure discussed in the previous subsection, this mainly boils down to building suitable tests of the assumptions \{$\Theta$ is constant over $[l-r,l+r)$\} versus \{$\Theta$ is not constant on this segment\}.
 Following the literature on binary and wild binary segmentation, we consider the CUSUM statistic

 This statistic computes the normalized difference of empirical mean of $y_i$ on $[l-r,l)$ and $[l,l+r)$.
-If the noise is Gaussian and if $\Theta$ is constant on $[l-r,l+r)$, then $\bC_{l,r}(Y)$ simply follows a standard normal distribution.
+If the noise is Gaussian and if $\Theta$ is constant on $[l-r,l+r)$, then $\bC_{l,r}(Y)$ simply follows a standard $p$-dimensional normal distribution.
 To simplify, consider a specific instance of our testing problem where we want to test whether \{$\Theta$ is constant over $[l-r,l+r)$\} versus \{$\Theta$ contains exactly one change-point at $l$ on the segment $[l-r,l+r)$\}.
 This corresponds to a two-sample mean testing problem, for which the CUSUM statistic $\bC_{l,r}(Y)$ is a sufficient statistic if the noise is Gaussian.
 Then, given $\bC_{l,r}(Y)$, one wants to test whether its expectation is $0$ (no change-point on $[l-r,l+r)$) versus its expectation is non-zero but is $s$-sparse for some unknown $s$.
 This classical detection problem is well understood \cite{jin2004} and it is well known that a combination of a $\chi^2$-type test with a higher-criticism-type test is optimal.
 Here, the challenge stems from the fact that we do not want to perform a single such test, but a large collection of tests over a collection of $(l,r)\in \mathcal{G}$.